ycpcs/cs320-spring2022/labs/lab02a.md

 * As part of this exercise, implement a complete set of test cases for the controller and model classes.
 Implement those test cases as you develop each of the above tasks.
 A significant portion of the effort on your team project will be creating an extensive and comprehensive set of JUnit test cases - **WHILE YOU ARE DEVELOPING YOUR TEAM PROJECT**.

-* **NOTE: I HIGHLY recommend that you save your work after each step.
-Archive the project at each stage, and submit it to Marmoset.
+* **NOTE: I HIGHLY recommend that you save your work after you have each of the above steps working.**  To that point, I also highly recommend that you use this lab as a means for learning how to use **git** to store your changes on **GitHub**.
+At a minimum, archive the project at each stage, and submit it to Marmoset.
 That will provide a back-up in case you lose your work, or if you need to revert to a previous version of your work.
-In a few weeks, we will cover version control, and you will set up your own "Git" accounts and repositories.
-For the time being, Marmoset can serve as your version archive.**

 **NOTE:** You must work individually on this lab.
 It is imperative that everyone on your team be able to fully comprehend, design, implement, toubleshoot, and debug the complete architecture of a standard client-server application.
 This **WILL** come up on the exam.

 Submitting
 ==========

+**NOTE:** You must also get this lab signed off by a tutor/mentor or your instructor in order to get credit for it.
+Simply submitting the lab to Marmoset without a lab sign-off will **NOT** result in any credit.  **You must get a lab sign-off*.*

 When you are done, submit the lab to the Marmoset server using the method below.